seankql/project-spendwise/backend/docs.md

         - amount (float): total amount spent in the category within the specified time range.
         - count (integer): total number of transactions in the category within the specified time range.
         - transactions (array): an array of all transactions belonging to the category within the specified time range.
+          - id (number): The Id of the Transaction
+          - transactionDate (string): Date of the transaction in YYYY-MM-DD format.
+          - descriptions (string): Description of the transaction.
+          - amount (number): Amount of the transaction.
+          - AccountId (string): ID of the account the transaction belongs to.
+          - category (string): Category of the transaction.
+          - updatedAt: (date) the date and time of creation.
+          - createdAt: (date) the date and time of update.
   - Response: 400
     - Body: Bad Request.
   - Response: 500